S4410653/IWO-Final-Project/README.md

 python3 clean_data.py tweets_07_2020.txt Randstad_plaatsnamen.json Niet-Randstad_plaatsnamen.json

+NOTE: the code uses an append method to concatenate the files, so if something goes wrong during running the code start all over(delete the created files).

 # Steps to follow after executing clean_data.py
 Converting text file(.txt) to comma separated file(.csv) in the terminal (the path of the terminal has to lead to the same folder where the textfiles are located):